Grand Theft Auto III: Sales

-In Japan, Grand Theft Auto III sold around 75,000 copies in its first day, 120,000 in its first week, and roughly 300,000 by December 2003.
-The number rose above 350,000 copies by January 2008.
-In Europe, over a million copies of the game were reportedly sold by December 2001.
-The game earned a "Diamond" award in the United Kingdom, indicating over one million sales; it was the first game to receive this award in the region.
+European sales of Grand Theft Auto III rivalled its American figures by December 2001.
+It was the first game to receive a "Diamond" award in the United Kingdom, indicating over one million sales.
+In Italy, the game sold 75,000 copies in its first three months, more than fivefold its distributor's expectations.
+In Japan, it sold around 75,000 copies in its first day, 120,000 in its first week, roughly 300,000 by December 2003, and more than 350,000 by January 2008.
 Grand Theft Auto: Double Pack—a bundle containing Grand Theft Auto III and Vice City—became one of the best-selling Xbox games with over 1.59 million copies sold in the United States and over 1.25 million in Japan.
 The game became one of the best-selling PlayStation 2 games with 11.6 million copies sold, and sold 14.5 million units overall by March 2008.

 Controversies

 Grand Theft Auto III generated several controversies.
-GameSpy awarded it "Most Offensive Game of the Year"; calling it "absolutely reprehensible", they wrote the game rewards players for "causing mayhem" and "killing innocent people by the dozen", questioning its appropriateness.
+GameSpy awarded it "Most Offensive Game of the Year"; calling it "absolutely reprehensible", they wrote the game rewards the player for "causing mayhem" and "killing innocent people by the dozen", questioning its appropriateness.
 The notoriety led American retailer Wal-Mart to check identification of purchasers who appeared under the age of 17 when purchasing mature games.
-In an essay, assistant professor Shira Chess identified the lack of consequence to player violence due to the ability to respawn upon death or incarceration, and found it denies the "reality of mortality and simultaneously [forces] it on players".
-Benzies claimed the violence was intended as comedic and the game is "not meant to be taken seriously", and Dan Houser said the team was conscious of the offence the game would attract, but "never marketed it in a way that exploited that".
+Shira Chess identified the lack of consequence to player violence due to the ability to respawn upon death or incarceration, and found it denies the "reality of mortality and simultaneously [forces] it on players".
+Benzies claimed the violence was intended as comedic and the game is "not meant to be taken seriously", and Dan Houser said the team was conscious of the offence it would attract but "never marketed it in a way that exploited that".

-The game allows players to participate in sexual activities with prostitutes and murder them to reclaim the payment, which was met with widespread controversy.
+The game allows the player to participate in sexual activities with prostitutes and murder them to reclaim the payment, which was met with widespread controversy.
 The game also received some backlash for its depiction of crime and allowing violence against police officers.
-Psychologist David Walsh of the National Institute on Media and the Family said the game "glamorizes antisocial and criminal activity", and "the purpose of the game is to perpetrate crime".
-In response, Kotaku writer Owen Good wrote the game does not reward players for "proficiency at crime, no matter how much it is accused of doing so".
-Joanna Weiss of The Boston Globe noted the "adrenaline" players feel when committing crimes in the game, excusing its violence due to its mature classification.
+Psychologist David Walsh of the National Institute on Media and the Family said it "glamorizes antisocial and criminal activity", and "the purpose of the game is to perpetrate crime".
+In response, Kotaku writer Owen Good noted it does not reward the player for "proficiency at crime, no matter how much it is accused of doing so".
+The Boston Globes Joanna Weiss noted the "adrenaline" felt when committing crimes in the game, excusing its violence due to its mature classification.
 In January 2002, the National Organization for Women called for Rockstar and Take-Two to withdraw the game from sale as it "encourages violence and the degradation of women".
 Matt Richtel of The New York Times wrote the activities within the game "crossed the line into bad taste".